What is Vaughan Capital Advisors?

 What do you mean by “hidden capital”?

-In M&A and Private Equity transactions people tend to focus on the quoted purchase price or "valuation" for good reason, the amount of capital exchanged in the transaction is very important.
+In M&A transactions people tend to focus on the quoted purchase price or "valuation" for good reason, the amount of capital exchanged in the transaction is very important.

 We believe there are other valuable forms of capital in every transaction.
 These additional forms of capital include contingent consideration (also known as “earn outs”) structures, employment contracts, access to better information and industry best practices, expanded access to industry leading executives, and the ability to grow the professional capital of the selling management team through speaking engagements and published thought leadership in an industry.

 Yes.
-The principals at Vaughan Capital Advisors who manage and close transactions are licensed with the Financial Industry Regulatory Authority ("FINRA") to close M&A and private equity transactions.
+The principals at Vaughan Capital Advisors who manage and close transactions are licensed with the Financial Industry Regulatory Authority ("FINRA") to close M&A.

 It is very important that a company use a licensed professional to execute its transaction.
-The selling company in a transaction is at much higher risk of deal rescission (having the buyer "undo the deal") if they use an unlicensed broker to close an M&A or Private Equity transaction.
+The seller in a transaction is at much higher risk of deal rescission (having the buyer "undo the deal") if the seller uses an unlicensed broker to close an M&A transaction.